All Episodes

 Yeah.

-Oh, I'm just can't wait to get out on Christmas Eve.
+Well, I'm just can't wait to get out on Christmas Eve.

-How's Rudolph and the reindeers doing?
+How's Rudolph and the Reindeers doing?

 They doing all right?

-Oh, Dash of Rudolph and all them.
+Oh, Dasha, Rudolph, and all them.

-They just getting a he's getting his light ready to shine bright so we can get through the snow and get through the mountains and kids' life bright.
+They just getting a - he's getting his light ready to shine bright so we can get through the snow and get through the mountains and kids' life bright.

 It was very nice of you to send one to me.

-I've I've been incorrigible most of my life.
+I've been incorrigible most of my life.

-Um, but you it looks like you're gaining a lot of weight there, Santa.
+But it looks like you're gaining a lot of weight there, Santa.

 Our special guest for the hour is Santa Claus himself from the North Pole.